 Traditional stocks and funds

 Russian stocks have suffered a 15% fall since the Ukrainian developments.
 While most UK investors may not hold these shares directly, they may unwittingly own some through funds.
-Eastern European shares have also suffered with 10% declines, while US and emerging market indices have been flat.
-Clearly, the length of time the crisis takes to resolve will affect how quickly these shares will get back on track.
+Eastern European shares have also suffered from 10% declines, while the US and emerging market indices have been flat.
+The length of time the crisis takes to resolve will affect how quickly these shares will get back on track.
 A prolonged crisis could see further declines.

-If matters in the Ukraine are resolved quickly and amicably, then the UK property juggernaut will be unaffected by the crisis.
+If matters in Ukraine are resolved quickly and amicably, then the UK property juggernaut will be unaffected by the crisis.
 However, it’s well known that the heart of the UK property market beats in London.
 The capital has seen the largest price rises and is predicted to enjoy the biggest increases over the next few years.
 One of the main drivers for London’s property boom is Russian money.
-The super wealthy Oligarchs have invested billions into the very top end of the housing market.
-This huge cash injection has single handedly pulled up the rest of the market into prosperity.
+The super-wealthy Oligarchs have invested billions into the very top end of the housing market.
+This huge cash injection has single-handedly pulled up the rest of the market into prosperity.

 Either way, I’d say that reacting to the developments by selling investments is too hasty.
-Ideally a spread of asset classes and regions should help protect the value of your portfolio from events.
-Certainly an allocation into physical gold provides a further degree of protection and comfort.
+Ideally, a spread of asset classes and regions should help protect the value of your portfolio from events.
+Certainly, an allocation, of physical gold provides a further degree of protection and comfort.